International Trick Dog Competition 2024

 Think creatively and most importantly have fun!

-To help you to get started- see Dog Talent Association Facebook page for some creative starter ideas from our team for this task!
+To help you to get started- keep an eye on Dog Talent Association Facebook page for some further ideas from our team for this task!

 HOW TO ENTER: